PackFitter

 Will a 25L Backpack Fit on Southwest?

-Southwest Airlines’ generous 24 × 16 × 10 inch carry-on allowance means a 25L backpack fits with significant room to spare.
+Southwest Airlines’ generous 24 × 16 × 10 inch carry-on allowance means a 25L backpack fits with a comfortable margin.

-Placement: Carry-On (Overhead Bin) Confidence: High Best For: 1–3 Day Trips
+Placement: Personal Item (Under Seat) Confidence: High Best For: 1–3 Day Trips

 Last updated: March 2026